-Energy prices in Europe have been on a sharp incline in the past months as the market reacts to an unprecedented low supply of energy.
-The reasons for recent price hikes can mostly be considered “force majeure” for energy distributors, however, in a market that appears complex and highly opaque to the regular consumer, the likelihood of energy companies suffering the blame for increases in energy prices is high.
+Energy prices in Europe have been on a sharp incline in the past months as the market reacts to an unprecedentedly low supply of energy.
+The reasons for recent price hikes can mostly be considered “force majeure” for energy distributors.
+However, in a market that appears complex and highly opaque to the regular consumer, the likelihood of energy companies suffering the blame for increases in energy prices is high.

-Below, we will investigate the reputational impact of the soaring energy prices on Europe’s energy companies.
+Below, we will investigate the reputational impact of soaring energy prices on Europe’s energy companies.